krldmi/MPPP/doc/source/install.rst

   numpy_inc = /usr/lib64/python2.5/site-packages/numpy/core/include

 `prefix` defines the directory to install to.
-It is the directory that will then be in your `PYTHONPATH` and that contain the compiled libs.
+It is the directory that will then be in your `PYTHONPATH` and that contains the compiled libs.

 `numpy_inc` is the location of your numpy C headers.
 This is needed for the Meteosat plugin only.